mathewcropper/mathewcropper.github.io/_posts/2016-05-11-alfred-workflow-to-open-a-new-space.md

 The workflow consists of two parts:

-1. Hotkey input
+1. Keyword input
 2. Applescript

-The input is a hotkey, set to `space` with no arguments.
+The input is a keyword, set to `space` with no arguments.

 The Applescript is as follows, and consists of the normal Alfred `on` and `end` statements, a call to a script to open Mission Control, and another to then add a new Space.